-A key provision in the U.S. Senate’s bipartisan Infrastructure Investment and Jobs Act passed by both the House and Senate and signed into law by President Joe Biden on November 15 will lead to a new national safety standard requiring state-of-the-art smart technology in all new cars that would ultimately eliminate drunk driving.
-A similar provision is included in the U.S. House-passed INVEST in America Act.
+A key provision in the Infrastructure Investment and Jobs Act passed by both the House and Senate and signed into law by President Joe Biden on November 15 will lead to a new national safety standard requiring state-of-the-art smart technology in all new cars that would ultimately eliminate drunk driving.

 Here are 10 things to know about the drunk driving prevention tech provision:

 1. The National Highway Traffic Safety Administration (NHTSA) must conduct a rulemaking process.
 Automakers would be given two to three years to implement the new standard.

 The technology-neutral legislation gives NHTSA three years to evaluate technologies and set the standard for impaired driving prevention technology on all new vehicles.
 New cars equipped with the NHTSA-directed technology could start rolling off the assembly line in 2026-2027.

 2. Advanced passive technology systems to prevent drunk driving already exist or are in development.

 Advanced passive technology systems to prevent drunk driving already exist or are in development.
 MADD documented in a Request for Information (RFI) response to NHTSA in May 2021 that 241 advanced drunk and impaired driving prevention technologies exist.
 Many of them could be deployed today.

 - Driving assistance systems that monitor the vehicle movement with systems like lane departure warning and collision assist;

 - Driver monitoring systems that monitor the driver’s head and eyes, typically using a camera or other sensors;